grand-rick/grand-rick/README.md

 - 👯 I’m looking forward to these next few years, and see where it goes.
 - 📫 How to reach me **kabugap9@gmail.com**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live, and it's tomato not tomato, Jeez!.
+- ⚡ Fun fact :- Food and Music🎵 are the reasons to live, and it's tomato not tomato, Jeez!

 <br>